giacomosodini/interview/README.md

 ![alt text](image-2.png)

 In the notebook `notebooks/explore.ipynb`, you can load and explore the materialized data.
-In the notebook we also described the dataset more in details.
+In the notebook we also described the datasets more in details.

 We ask you to contribute to the following folder:
 `src/code_location_interview/code_location_interview/assets/magenta_interview`